Wolf3s/xbmc4xbox-python/python/Doc/library/logging.config.rst

     this new subclass, and then :func:`dictConfig` could be called exactly as in the default, uncustomized state.

-   .. versionadded:: 2.7
+   .. versionadded:: 3.2

 .. function:: fileConfig(fname, defaults=None, disable_existing_loggers=True)

    Reads the logging configuration from a :mod:`configparser`\-format file named *fname*.
-The format of the file should be as described in :ref:`logging-config-fileformat`.
 This function can be called several times from an application, allowing an end user to select from various pre-canned configurations (if the developer provides a mechanism to present the choices and load the chosen configuration).